wagdav/thewagner.net/content/2016-07-20-Working-habits.rst

 Prefer email to phone
 ~~~~~~~~~~~~~~~~~~~~~

 I prefer email to phone.
 Receiving an email is not a distraction for me (see my comment on email notifications above) while a phone call is.
-I can read an answer emails when I want, at the time and location where I feel like dealing with them.
+I can read and answer emails when I want, at the time and location where I feel like dealing with them.

 Of course there are good reasons to call: the feedback is immediate, the discussion is more personal, conveying a message may be easier.
-Still most of the people prefer to call because they fear that the other person might not read their emails or forget to answer.
-Indeed, most of the people haven't got the slightest clue how to deal with their email.
+Still, most people prefer to call because they fear that the other person might not read their emails or forget to answer.
+Indeed, most people haven't got the slightest clue how to deal with their email.
 The result is: emails get lost and forgotten so people think *Maybe I should just call instead...*

 Calls and email can co-exist very naturally: calls can be organized over email.
 Fix a time then discuss what's needed.
 In fact, this way the phone call effectively turns into a meeting.
 More on meetings in the next section.